equinor/radix-public/README.md

 Created with [Reveal.js](https://revealjs.com/)

-Pages are hosted at: https://equinor.github.io/radix-public/
+Pages where previously hosted at: https://equinor.github.io/radix-public/ The site was discontinued when the repo was archived